VelJG/VelJG/README.md

 > "Who says you have to?
 You don’t have to be the greatest ever, you just have to be the greatest you."
 >
-> I build full-stack products with AI-heavy workflows: LLM applications, agentic copilots, RAG/context systems, evaluation loops, guardrail-minded product flows, and backend/frontend systems that turn hackathon ideas into working software.
+> I build software across AI, cloud, and product engineering: from computer vision and LLM workflows to backend services, mobile apps, and full-stack interfaces that turn ideas into working software.

 ## Tech I Work With